 15 LinkedIn Profile SEO Tips for Getting Found

-When you hear “SEO” or “search engine optimization,” you think website, right?
-Well, SEO isn’t just for your website anymore.
-In fact, leveraging keywords and key phrases to be found by your buyers online extends to LinkedIn profiles and publications.
+When you hear “SEO” or “search engine optimization,” you probably think about how well your website ranks on Google.
+But SEO isn’t just for your website anymore!
+In fact, once you know how, it is much easier and much cheaper (free!) to be found on LinkedIn.

-Identify the Right Keywords
+Identifying the Right Keywords for Your LinkedIn Profile

 LinkedIn Profile SEO Tips